a32kita/BlueskySharp/README.md

 [NuGet -  BlueskySharp](https://www.nuget.org/packages/BlueskySharp/)

 ## 1. Get started
-This section introduces how to log in to CryPlanet and make actual posts.
+This section introduces how to log in to Bluesky and make actual posts.

 ### 1 - 1.
-Log in to CryPlanet using an application password
+Log in to Bluesky using an application password
 Log in to the [bsky.app](https://bsky.app/) and issue an "App Password" from the account security menu.
 Logging in from the application is done using the handle name and application password.

 ```csharp